Boroviak-Lab/SpatialModelling/README.md

 This folder contains code used to process the data, as well as various code for loading and analysnig the data, producing plots etc.

-2) A custom MATLAB package for loading andd interogating the spatial data in the `SpatialModelling' foolder.
+2) A custom MATLAB package for loading and interogating the spatial data in the `SpatialModelling' folder.

 This is code for loading in and visualising gene expression in 1D/2D/3D, as well as projecting other sources of data on to the embryos.